learnification/co-grading/.github/ISSUE_TEMPLATE/ticket-template.md

 ---

-## Description
+## Goal
-Provide a detailed description of task.
+Provide a detailed description of the task and its purpose.

-## Acceptance Criteria (Scope)
+## Task
-Define what success looks like by listing all the subtasks required to complete this ticket.
+What steps need to be taken to achieve the goal?
 - [ ] Subtask 1
 - [ ] Subtask 2
 - [ ] Subtask 3

 ## Technical Requirements + Dependencies
-Describe any technical requirements and any dependencies related to this task.
+Describe any technical requirements and dependencies related to this task.

-## Out of Scope
-Describe what is NOT includes in this task.

-## Notes
+## Output
-Add aby additional notes or context.
+What is the expected result or deliverable when the task is complete?